zforrester/focal-point-preview/README.md

 https://gist.github.com/zforrester/9c12892561975daaa7c18e7b672b0796

 `@mixin bg()`
-For quickly definin the postion, size, and focal point of a background image, with sensible defaults.
+For quickly defining the position, size, and focal point of a background image, with sensible defaults.

 `@mixin show-focal-point-guides()`
 Can be used from `bg()` or independently.
 Takes the x and y coordinates to draw bright red crosshairs using pseudo elements to help you define the images focal point